Team:Edinburgh

 Secondary Objective: Solving vitamin A deficiency in the developing world

 We have also been continuing the work of our 2007 team in engineering Escherichia coli to produce the vitamin A precursor β-carotene.
 Vitamin A is required for vision and a healthy immune system.
-250,000-500,000 children in the developing world lose their vision each year, half of them dying within 12 months of this (WHO).
+250,000-500,000 children in the developing world lose their vision each year, half of them dying within 12 months of this ([http://www.who.int/nutrition/topics/vad/en/ WHO]).

 Further Considerations